Alipay-Med/medDQA_benchmark/README.md

 * Subtask 2 Disease Status Diagnosis:  This requires the model to assess the severity and stage of disease such as tumor staging based on findings in report and provided medical knowledge.
 * Subtask 3 Advice or Treatment: This requires the model to generate advice such as further examinations or treatment plans.

+## Medical Knowledge Context Base
+The context base provides essential medical knowledge to support clinical reasoning task within the domain of urology and laboratory.
+Every context is made up of three components: *type*, *title*, and *description* (see Appendix Table 12).
+* Title: It refers to the name or label given to a specific disease, examination finding, or health-related topic, such as "Mild Anemia" or "Renal Cysts Treatment"
+* Type: It refers to the type of a context.
+For example, "Disease-Advice" offers advice for controlling or alleviating a health issue, and "Disease-Treatment" provides specifics on the method to addressing a medical disease.
+* Description: It offers detailed medical knowledge to arrive at the conclusion mentioned in the title, such as the criteria for diagnosing "Mild Anemia".
 ## Leaderboard

 # Release